-Considering the background of a biblical passage often helps us to better understand its meaning, and this is indeed the case with this parable of the prodigal son.
-The setting for this parable is provided in Luke 15:1-2, where we find the Pharisees and scribes deriding Jesus for receiving and eating with sinners.
+Considering the background of a biblical passage often helps us to better understand its meaning, and this is indeed the case with this parable.
+The setting is provided in Luke 15:1-2, where we find the Pharisees and scribes deriding Jesus for receiving and eating with sinners.
 These Jewish religious leaders of the first century did not think it was appropriate for a godly person to interact in such ways with those who were ungodly.

 This accusation by the Pharisees and scribes set the stage for three parables (the third being the one with the prodigal son) in which Jesus taught these Jewish authorities and us today how God deals with sinners—those who have broken His laws.